-Fellows and registered trainees of ANZCA and/or FPM who are resident in Australia or New Zealand and in good standing with the college.
+Fellows and registered trainees of ANZCA and/or FPM, physicians of other disciplines, historians, tertiary students and other individuals or groups with an interest in advancing the history of anaesthesia and pain medicine.
 You may apply as a member of a community-based organisation if the project can demonstrate strong community involvement that advances knowledge of the history and heritage of anaesthesia and/or pain medicine in Australia and/or New Zealand.

 The following types of projects will be considered for funding.
-Please note, any project relating to Aboriginal and Torres Strait Islander communities or Māori communities, collections or history must include, as part of the application, evidence of advice, guidance and collaboration from the community affected by the project.
+Please note, any project relating to Aboriginal, Torres Strait Islander or Māori communities, collections or history must include, as part of the application, evidence of advice, guidance, collaboration and co-creation with the community affected by the project.

 - Recorded oral histories.